xaviave/iot_controller_frontend/README.md

     protoc -I=protos/ protos/backend.proto --dart_out=grpc:lib/protos --experimental_allow_proto3_optional

+When creating new gesture from python, we always recompile the proto file to match the dart language.
+Dart protoc doesn't handle plugins / over sources like google one files.
+They are find [here](https://github.com/grpc/grpc-dart/tree/master/example/googleapis/lib/src/generated/google/protobuf) and need to be added to the right path following the `.pb.dart` import path.

 ## Assets

 The `assets` directory houses images, fonts, and any other files you want to